aws-samples/msk-powered-financial-data-feed/README.md

     kfeed -l
     ```

-8. Add the necessary ACLs to give the producer and consumer access to the topics.
+8. On the **provider instance**, add the necessary ACLs to give the producer and consumer access to the topics.

     ```
     kfeed -a client_cert.pem p trade